What are the chances of scarring after Xanthelasma Treatment?

 - Misuse of laser causes undesired damage to the dermis, generally by trying and removing thick and deep Xanthelasma within one session only.
 This type of damage is generally caused by human error.
 No machinery’s fault has been reported as being the cause of scars after Xanthelasma excision using lasers.

-The risks associated with the use of lasers for Xanthelasma removal are not limited to potential damage to the dermis and hence scarring.
-Operating lasers for xanthelasma removal can cause another inherent risk…Surgical lasers could be inadvertently pointed directly into the patient’s eye damaging the eyes and in extreme cases even causing permanent loss of vision.
+- Lasers for Xanthelasma removal can cause another inherent risk…Surgical lasers could be inadvertently pointed directly into the patient’s eye damaging the eyes and in extreme cases even causing permanent loss of vision.
 Therefore, in order to avoid to inadvertently damage the patient’s eyes, it is highly recommended that the patient wears eye protectors during laser excision.

 Xanthelasma excision using conventional electro-cautery units